A Security Curriculum

 Let's watch this DEFCON 30 talk from last year about a guy involved in shady stuff.
 I have some experience in this so will add annoying commentary but I was never using these sites to sell or buy I was interested in custom software building and they would always make me an internal member with access to private messaging groups just because I'm good at infiltration.
 This talk is about 'keeping safe from the federal gov'.

 I don't recognize his aliases from back in the day and there are def some I remember such as one mod on a popular market you probably know about that had a confused looking John C Reilly avatar who got away through pure stupidity living up to his avatar.
-They revealed in court docs a failed sting they had set up for him to pick up money they sent from a compromised admin account but he was so incompetent he went to the wrong address both times and escaped prosecution.
+They revealed in court docs when they went after all the admins and arrested them he had escaped because of a failed sting they had set up for him.
+He was supposed to pick up money sent from a compromised admin account but he was so incompetent he went to the wrong address both times and by then the news was out everyone was being arrested and he disappeared.
+Everytime I think of criminals with dumb luck I remember that guy defeating multiple federal agencies with his stupidity.

-Many of these markets are busted because of the greed of the operators of course and because they seem to have faith in crypto marketing that is only marketing.
+Many of these markets are busted because of the greed of the operators of course and because they seem to have faith in crypto app marketing.
 For example The Farmers Market used Hushmail so an entire archive of decrypted messages was available to the feds.
 Old blackberry phones used to be sold with 'unbreakable encryption' too but you could easily compromise the server and get all the keys.

 @15:50 is the fallacy 'how they screwed up' because if you read anything here so far you realize that it's impossible not to screw up the global surveillance capabilities are just too advanced and corrupt now you would need to have a fail-safe plan of living in a country with non-extradition where you also enjoy local political status like you are the mayor's son or police chief's cousin.
-If you don't have political cover then these foreign nations phone your local police dept about you and they arrive to shake you down for money.
+If you don't have political cover then these foreign nations phone your local police dept about you and they arrive to shake you down for money which is probably a much worse experience than going to jail.

-@19m some good advice here but again using whatever meme OS like Whonix is not your most critical attack vector it's people you know in real life or trying to cash out money.
+@19m some good advice here but again using whatever meme OS like Whonix is not your most critical attack vector it's people you know in real life or trying to cash out the money your crime empire generates.

 @26:49 Sabu the guy in lulzsec was busted after he got wasted and accidentally signed in under a watched nym to some chat channel without using his normal protections.
-What was critical about that is they already knew who he was through means not disclosed and were watching him from a nearby parking lot when he handed the feds a warrant for his apartment by logging in with his home ISP address.
+What was critical about that is they already knew who he was through means not disclosed and were watching his apartment building from a nearby parking lot when he handed the feds a warrant by logging in with his home ISP address.

-@33m he redpills that all the message forum style lawyers are wrong because the feds simply lie to someone you know that they have to talk or else and they don't even need to have witnessed a crime just confirm certain movements on certain days in court where the feds present this as proof of furtherance of a conspiracy.
+@33m he redpills that all the message forum style lawyers are wrong because the feds simply lie to someone you know that they have to talk so they do and these witnesses don't even need to have witnessed any crimes you've done they just need to confirm certain facts and movements in court where the feds present this as proof of furtherance of a conspiracy.

 End of this he warns it's a bad business model doing what he did and the return on investment is never enough for the risk.
 Making a lot of money legally is not impossible.
 Let's say you finish this security workshop here and are hired as a junior consultant somewhere being paid a $40k yearly bonus which is typical.
-In 2 years you can put a down payment on a house with just your bonus.
-Every year you take the same bonus and add value by watching Scuffed Realtor or some other YouTube live to learn proper landscaping and kitchen redesign.
+In 2 years you can put a down payment on a house with just your bonus in many US states.
+Every year you take the same bonus and add value by watching Scuffed Realtor to learn how to properly renovate a house and landscaping.
 In 5 years you will have added $200k worth of quality work and maybe you now have a family and need a bigger house so can sell making a nice return on your investment.
-Now you can afford a down payment on much more valuable property and repeat until you have an asset portfolio worth a million dollars.
-Note you aren't flipping houses and speculating on real estate you are investing in your life during different stages.
-This is how people build wealth in the modern world they don't become criminals or gamble on meme coins.
+Now you can afford a down payment on much more valuable property and repeat until you have an asset portfolio worth a few million dollars.
+Note you aren't flipping houses and speculating on real estate you are investing in your life during different stages and you end up rich anyway.
+If you become a senior consultant or freelancer you will be making $1,000 per work day in just salary at the minimum.
+If you become a CISO or other senior management then double or triple that.
+If you use the information here to sell security tools or make a startup then sky is the limit.

 Principles of Imperative Programming